How To Improve Search Engine Ranking Position

-If you are struggling to improve search engine ranking position even though you are building quality links, writing great content and doing good keyword research, there may be underlying issues on your site that are affecting your ability to rank.
+If you are struggling to improve your search engine ranking position even though you are building quality links, writing great content and doing good keyword research, there may be underlying issues affecting your site’s ability to rank.

-- Using a third party to build your site.
+2. Using a third party to build your site

 Sound like you?

-Then read on, because either way, you are going to find the information below very helpful in diagnosing problems that might be affecting your ability to rank your website.
+Then read on because whichever category you fall under, you will find the information below very helpful in diagnosing the problems that might be affecting your ability to rank your website.

-If you are using a third party to build your site, take the tests outlined for yourself so you can see what is right and wrong with your site.
+If you are using a third party to build your site, take the tests outlined below for yourself to see what is right and wrong with your site.

-This gives you some ammunition to go see your designer/developer with to find out if they are:
+This will give you some ammunition to go and see your designer/developer with to find out if they are: